divarvel/PHPZ/README.md

 The what
 --------

-PHPz brings the power power and expressiveness of functional programming to the PHP masses.
+PHPz brings the power and expressiveness of functional programming to the PHP masses.
 It is heavily inspired from scalaz, which also brings functional constructs to an otherwise imperative language.